HHSAPCompSci2020/capstone-project-orz/Untardy/doc/README - Untardy.txt

 Introduction:
 The first day of freshman year is always stressful.
 Students are constantly referring to the back of their school-issued planner while scrambling from building to building struggling to get to class on time.
 We faced this very issue back in freshman year and plans to alleviate the stress of finding the pathway to get to class by producing an interactive game where the player tries to draw the shortest path from a starting location to a designated building.
 Our game will consist of a 2d grid of cells.
 Each cell may represent a pathway, obstacle, or building.
-The user will be able to click and drag on the grid in order to produce a possible pathway from the start to the designated location.
+The user will be able to click and drag on the grid in order to produce a possible pathway from their starting location to the designated location.
 A timer countdown will be added in order to emulate the passing period time constraint.
 After the user has completed drawing a pathway, the program will run an internal shortest path algorithm and compare that against the user drawn path.
-The program will give a score based on how short the user path is from the optimal path.
+The program will then score the player based on the deviation of the user’s path from the optimal path, as well as how long the user took to form the path.

 Instructions:
 At the start of the program, the user can use their mouse to navigate a menu to start the game, read the instructions, or quit the program.
-During the game, the user can use the arrow keys on their keyboard to move the player model around in the four basic directions (up, down, left, right) and interact with the game.
+During the game, the user can use their mouse click and drag on the grid to draw a path from their current location to their next classroom.

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):